swax/NAISYS/docs/multi-machine-plan.md

 - Runner only starts agents where `users.host_id` matches its own host record
 - When creating new agents, `host_id` is set to runner's host ID
 - Agent mobility: update `users.host_id` to move an agent to a different host
-- Overlords are registered as hosts (type="overlord") when runners connect
+- Supervisors are registered as hosts (type="supervisor") when runners connect

 ### Code Changes